genjax-dev/genjax-chi/docs/library/generative_functions/distributions/index.md

 # Distributions

-Distributions are a fundamental building block for generative functions (which are themselves generative functions).
+Distributions are a type of primitive generative function which act as a fundamental building block for more complex generative functions.

 ::: genjax._src.generative_functions.distributions
     options: